markmoxon/elite-over-econet/2-assembled-output/README.txt

 * BBC Micro with 6502 Second Processor
 * BBC Master 128, ET and Turbo

-To install Elite on your network, copy files from this disc to your server as follows (files have been grouped into
-DFS directories to make this easier):
+To install on a Level 3 fileserver, copy files from this disc to your server as follows (files have been grouped into DFS directories to make this process easier):

 1. Create a $.EliteGame directory on the server and copy all the files from